TIBCOSoftware/snappydata/docs/quickstart.md

 $ ./bin/spark-shell --packages "SnappyDataInc:snappydata:0.7-s_2.11"
 ```

-This opens a Spark shell and downloads the relevant SnappyData files to your local machine.
+This opens a Spark Shell and downloads the relevant SnappyData files to your local machine.
 Depending on your network connection, it may take some time to download the files.

 ###Interacting with SnappyData
 <a id="Start_quickStart"></a>